null

 Uneven Tread Wear

 Visual inspection is a great way to see if the tread is wearing in an uneven manner or not.
+Uneven tire wear is the most common tire replacement reason.
 However, you also need to check the tread depth.
-Anything above 2/32" is great, just keep an eye out on it.
+Anything above 2/32" is great, just keep an eye on it.
 Therefore, inspect the tread depth and wear manner regularly to ensure your driving safety.
 Be sure to check the spare tires as well.
+When it reaches critical levels, switch to 10/32" tires, which is the tread depth for new tires.

 Tire Bubbles, Bulges, and Other Damage